Martchus/tageditor/README.md

     - The script needs to export a `main()` function.
 This function is invoked for every file and passed an object representing the current file as first argument.
-    - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art.
+    - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art when according settings are passed (e.g.
+      `--script-settings addCover=1 addLyrics=1`).
     - For debugging, the option `--pedantic debug` is very useful.
 You may also add `--script-settings dryRun=1` and check for that setting within the script as shown in the mentioned example script.